FredHutch/chromium-zfs-beegfs/README.md

 # chromium-zfs-beegfs
-Full configuration of FredHutch Scratch File System using Commodity Disks, Ubuntu ZFS and BeeGFS
+Full configuration of FredHutch Scratch File System using commodity servers & disks, Ubuntu ZFS and BeeGFS

 Step by Step install